Business Incubator - upon request

 Optional Equipment: Bring a laptop as if you are able to, so you will be able to access WIFI internet during workshops.
 If you do not have one, that is OK.

-Instructor: Guest instructors and Mark Anthony Nutt MFA, Instructor at Northland College, former faculty at WITC University of Wisconsin Small Business Development Specialist, Education Specialist for WI DPI and business owner for 28 years.
+Instructor: Guest instructors and Mark Anthony Nutt MFA, Instructor at Northland College, former faculty at Northwood Technical College, University of Wisconsin Small Business Development Specialist, Education Specialist for WI DPI and business owner for 3 decades plus.

 Sources of curriculum: